Shadrock/alien-buffer/README.md

 At this point, your map should look something like this:
 ![screenshot of initialized map](images/Initalized_map_data.png)

 Next, add a layer to store the information on confirmed water points (those within the selected radius).
 This layer’s source data is set to an empty feature collection (`[]`).
 When a user clicks on a region, any confirmed water points will be added to this layer.
-For this layer, set the layer `type` to `symbol` and use the Mapbox Maki `water-15` icon to display any confirmed sightings.
-Maki icons are a handy design element available in Mapbox: [see them all and the documentation here](https://labs.mapbox.com/maki-icons/).
+For this layer, set the layer `type` to `circle` and change the color to differentiate it from the blue symbols that are already shown.
 Remember this all goes inside of the 'load' event.

 ```javascript
 // When the map has finished loading, add a new layer that will be empty